rensorapps/displayover/README.md

 Works well in conjunction with QuickTime for screen recording.

+## Usage

+See the application menus (with shortcuts listed) for functions such as:

+* Changing camera
+* Changing overlay shape
+* Changing mirroring

+When focused, the title bar is present with action buttons and can be used for easily finding the corner for resizing the overlay.

+Pressing the "?" button when hovering will take you to this page.
+Hi!

 ## Installing

 The easiest way to install DispLayover is [via the Apple App Store](https://apps.apple.com/au/app/displayover/id6471848731?mt=12).